watermark

 [translate]Now imagine what happens if this small dialogue needs editing because someone forgot to add the word 'what' after 'imagine'.[/translate]

-So far so good.
-I had finally found a way to process these files (without getting paid anything extra or whatsoever) and could start with the translation.
+At this point, I finally had a way to process these files (without charging extra, mind you) and could start the translation.

 Until my client, which in this case was a translation agency sitting between me and the end client, told me that part of the project would go to someone else.
 The reason?
 No, they didn’t hate me.
 No, they didn’t have any problems with my style.
 No, I had always delivered on time.